Fibroid Specialist in Columbia SC

 Are some women at higher risk for developing fibroids?

 Some women may be at a higher risk for developing uterine fibroids than other patients.
 One of the factors is ethnicity as the lifetime risk (cumulative incidence) of fibroids varies among ethnic groups.
 Black women in particular have a lifetime cumulative incidence of developing fibroids at approximately 80%.
 This means that at some point from birth to death a black women have an 80% chance of having fibroids.
 For Caucasian women, that cumulative incidence number falls to around 60-70% while for Asian woman it’s even lower.

 What steps are taken to diagnose fibroids?

-Diagnosis for fibroids begins with a review of a woman’s symptoms and medical history, followed by a pelvic exam.
+Diagnosis for fibroids begins with Dr. Odom’s review of a woman’s symptoms and medical history, followed by a pelvic exam at our office in Columbia, SC.
 Other techniques used to confirm a diagnosis can include X-rays, transvaginal ultrasound, an MRI, and hysteroscopy, which utilizes a flexible instrument called a hysteroscope to see inside the uterus.